gund/pooley/packages/scalers/README.md

 import { WorkerPool } from '@pooley/core';
 import { HtmlInputWorkerPoolScaler } from '@pooley/scalers';

-// Create an input worker pool scaler const inputPoolScaler = new HtmlInputWorkerPoolScaler( document.querySelector('input')
+// Create a pool with input worker pool scaler const pool = new WorkerPool( task, queue, new HtmlInputWorkerPoolScaler(document.querySelector('input')), workerProcessorFactory
-);

-// Create a pool with it
-const pool = new WorkerPool(
-  task,
-  queue,
-  inputPoolScaler,
-  workerProcessorFactory
 );
 ```